On the faces of unigraphic $3$-polytopes

 As opposed to this paper, in \cite{mafrao} one needs to find transformations on a polyhedral graph that will preserve degree sequence, but {\em break} planarity or $3$-connectivity.

-\paragraph{Notation.} The letter $G$ will denote everywhere a $3$-connected, planar, $(p,q)$ graph, of degree sequence $\sigma$.
+\paragraph{Notation.} The letter $G$ will denote everywhere a $3$-connected, planar, $(p,q)$ graph (i.e.~with $p$ vertices and $q$ edges), of degree sequence $\sigma$.
 The dual polyhedron is $G^*$. \\ The curly letters $\T,\U$ indicate transformations applied to $G$.
 Sketches that illustrate a transformation $\T$ on $G$ will depict a subgraph of $G$, to show how it is modified by $\T$.
 The operations of removing/adding vertices or edges are represented with $-$ and $+$ symbols respectively.
 The notation $\simeq$ stands for graph isomorphism. \\ In a $2$-connected, planar graph, we write

 to indicate that the region $F$ is delimited by an $n$-cycle ($n$-gon) $u_1,\dots,u_n$.
 If a certain cycle does not necessarily bound a region, it will be written without square brackets.